ryanoverhauser/framemapper/README.md

 FrameMapper
 ===========
-This script approximates the frame location of words in a text file (script) by comparing them against an Adobe Premiere Speech Analysis tab-seperated value file.
+Approximates the frame location of words in a text file (script) by comparing them against an Adobe Premiere Speech Analysis tab-seperated value file.
+A .srt output can be generated based on line breaks in the input transcript.

 ###Usage